 Why I love math

 I enjoy solving puzzles, and math problems are great puzzles to me.
-I feel compelled to find answers to those puzzles, and the process of solving them gives me great satisfaction even if it consumes a lot of my time.
-I trace my interest in math to the exposure that my parents provided since elementary school.
+The process of solving them gives me great satisfaction, even if it consumes a lot of my time.
+I trace my interest in math from elementary school.

 The problem-solving process is especially rewarding if the answers are elegant or beautiful, or when I find unexpected connections or interesting patterns.
 The connections and patterns emerge as I ask myself questions: If I change the numbers in the problem statement, how does my answer change?
 How can I create a formula out of this?
 Can I generalize my answer?
 If I add other conditions, how and where does my proof break?
-I really enjoy solving problems that are proof-oriented open-ended free-response nature.
+I really enjoy solving problems that are proof-oriented, open-ended, and free-response in nature.
 They inspire me to delve deeper and identify new connections.
-Some interesting connections and nuggets of information that I found fascinating are here.
+I’ve found some interesting connections that are fascinating.

 Another aspect about math that I love is the precision it offers.
 Even open-ended problems are structured in which the knowns and the goals are precisely stated.
 The different approaches to investigate such goals are logical and precise — such as proof by contradiction or induction.